-- 1) The Company's wholly owned subsidiary, Helix Polska Sp z.o.o, entered into an agreement with the PNCRD, whereby certain expenditures made commencing on March 1, 2016 are eligible for reimbursement with the final reimbursement submission to be made no later than September 30, 2021.
+- 1) The Company's wholly-owned subsidiary, HIO (formerly Helix Polska Sp z o.o), entered into an agreement with the PNCRD dated July 11, 2016 whereby certain expenditures made commencing on March 1, 2016 are eligible for reimbursement with the final reimbursement submission to be made no later than September 30, 2021.
 Of the total project costs, the public subsidy portion represents PLN12,506,955 (~CAD4,089,941).
-Helix Polska Sp z.o.o is required to spend PLN4,437,459 (~CAD1,451,108) towards eligible project expenditures.
+Helix Polska Sp z o.o is required to spend PLN4,437,459 (~CAD1,451,108) towards eligible project expenditures.
 In addition, there is an expected 2,850,000 of manufacturing and clinical trial documentation costs that are ineligible for co-financing by the ERDF.
-The public subsidy funds may be drawn in advance or on a reimbursement basis, with varying criteria and timelines on justification of claims being made by Helix Polska Sp z.o.o. against the PNCRD for funding of the V-DOS47 development program in Poland.
+The public subsidy funds may be drawn in advance or on a reimbursement basis, with varying criteria and timelines on justification of claims being made by Helix Polska Sp z o.o. against the PNCRD for funding of the V-DOS47 development program in Poland.
 The Agreement may be terminated by either party upon one month's written notice and must also state the grounds for which the Agreement is being terminated.
-In certain cases of termination, the Subsidiary may be obligated to return the received financial support in full within fourteen days of the day notice is served, with interest. - 2) The Company entered into a license agreement with the Company's wholly owned subsidiary, Helix Polska Sp z.o.o which grants the Company's subsidiary, on a worldwide basis: - a) a non-exclusive right, license and privilege to use the Technology DOS47 and the Intellectual Property Rights, solely for the Purpose and in accordance with the terms and conditions of this Agreement; and - b) an exclusive right, license and privilege to use the Technology v-DOS47 solely for the Purpose and in accordance with the terms and conditions of the Agreement; and - c) an exclusive right, license and privilege to commercialize Technology v-DOS47, where commercialization shall be interpreted as activities associated with building a business model of Technology v-DOS47, development of the sales process and implementation of candidates for products resulting from Technology v-DOS47 on the market in order to create capital and generate profit through the transfer of results of vDOS47 on the conditions determined by market transactions.
+In certain cases of termination, the Subsidiary may be obligated to return the received financial support in full within fourteen days of the day notice is served, with interest. - 2) The Company entered into a licence agreement dated June 28, 2016 with its wholly-owned subsidiary, HIO (formerly Helix Polska Sp z o.o), which grants the Company's subsidiary, on a worldwide basis: - a) a non-exclusive right, license and privilege to use the Technology DOS47 and the Intellectual Property Rights, solely for the Purpose and in accordance with the terms and conditions of this Agreement; and - b) an exclusive right, license and privilege to use the Technology v-DOS47 solely for the Purpose and in accordance with the terms and conditions of the Agreement; and - c) an exclusive right, license and privilege to commercialize Technology v-DOS47, where commercialization shall be interpreted as activities associated with building a business model of Technology v-DOS47, development of the sales process and implementation of candidates for products resulting from Technology v-DOS47 on the market in order to create capital and generate profit through the transfer of results of vDOS47 on the conditions determined by market transactions.